Peru: Our Signature Tailor-Made Journey

 We will book internal flights and will arrange all transportation within Peru though our ground agents locally.
 We have been working with them for years so we know you will be in very safe hands.

 It is advisable to check your immunizations for Polio, Tetanus, Typhoid and Hepatitis A. If you have been to Africa within 3 months of arriving in Peru you may need to provide proof of vaccination against Yellow Fever.

 Costs in Latin America are subject to $/£ exchange rates.
-At the time of publication we are working on an exchange rates of 1.21 (as at 29 August 2019) although this may be subject to change, particularly in the event of a No Deal Brexit.
+At the time of publication we are working on an exchange rate of 1.2923 (as at 8 January 2020) although this may be subject to change.